srlightbody/static-gospel/README.md

 ## Variants

-Accents are identical everywhere; only the background ramp changes. **void** is the default. **lifted** and **void-lifted** are utility variants: drowned's and void's ramps with the floor raised ~5 L* and the steps widened so the depth survives on low-contrast LCD/laptop panels instead of crushing to flat grey.
+Accents are identical everywhere; only the background ramp changes. **void** is the default. **lifted** and **void-lifted** are drowned's and void's ramps with the floor raised ~5 L* and the steps widened, so the depth survives on LCD and laptop panels instead of crushing to flat grey.
+Use them on anything that isn't OLED.
-Prefer them on non-OLED displays.

 | Variant | base | feel |
 |---------|-----------|-----------------------|